acmoles/portfolio/portfolio/projects/makielab.md

   Creative dolls for creative kids and the world's first 3D printed toys.
 </p>

 Makies are toys with a digital twin.
 They're the child's personalised avatar for Makielab's mobile games but they're also a physical toy which encourages hands-on creativity, crafting, DIY making, modification and learning.
-Makies are designed to get children excited about technology and can be extended with Arduino kits.
+Makies are designed to get children excited about technology and can be extended with Arduino.
 Each Makie is hand-assembled in the UK.

 <!-- Character with a digital and physical existence.
 Personalised by the child, avatar/character from the mobile game or made online before purchase.
 On-demand manufacture.
 Creative, DIY toy, crafting, hands-on play/learning, modification e.g. Arduino, RFID, RC.
 Counterpart to on-screen play.
 Get children excited about technology, particularly girls.
 Sustainable and locally made. -->